Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 16:31
 		Current scanline
-		The scanline counts from the top line of the first field through to the last line of the second field.
+		The scanline counts from the woke top line of the woke first field through to the woke last line of the woke second field.
 	--------------------------------------------------------------------------------
 	28C4  --------    ?? unknown
 	|